Stocks slip as worries about high rates weigh on Wall Street

 NEW YORK (AP) — Wall Street is slipping on Monday, adding to losses from the end of last week on worries about higher interest rates and inflation.

-The S&P 500 was 0.4% lower in midday trading and on track for a second straight fall after a stunningly strong report on the U.S. jobs market dented the market's hopes for easing interest rates.
-The Dow Jones Industrial Average was down 55 points, or 0.2%, at 33,870, as of 11:20 a.m.
-Eastern time, while the Nasdaq composite was 0.5% lower.
+The S&P 500 was 0.6% lower in afternoon trading and on track for a second straight fall after a stunningly strong report on the U.S. jobs market dented the market's hopes for easing interest rates.
+The Dow Jones Industrial Average was down 82 points, or 0.2%, at 33,8245 as of 12:32 p.m.
+Eastern time, while the Nasdaq composite was 0.7% lower.

 Some of the sharpest action was again in the bond market, where expectations are rising for the Federal Reserve to stay firm on keeping interest rates higher for longer to combat inflation.
 It's something the Fed has been talking about for a long time, but also something the market has been stubborn about not believing fully.